mafudge/ist346-labs/dev/lab-J/readme.md

 root@webserver:/# ufw reload
 ```

-Now check your client agail by using curl.
+Now check your client again by using curl.
 You should find that you can access the website again.

-If you check your server logs you see that the hacker is attacking agiain, lets stop that attack by blocking traffic from that IP address.
+If you check your server logs you see that the hacker is attacking again, lets stop that attack by blocking traffic from that IP address.
 If we look at the logs being created on the server you can find the IP address of the attacker.

 ```
 172.44.1.104 - - [15/Oct/2018:14:50:34 +0000] "POST /admin HTTP/1.1" 404 153 "-" "curl/7.47.0" "-"